stanleyqubit/MWSE/docs/source/types/tes3mobilePlayer.md

 *Read-only*.
 Array-style table access to skill progress for each of the 27 skills.

-!!! attention
+!!! warning
-	The first index in the array is 1, but skill indices in tes3.skill table start from 0.
+	The first index in the array is 1, but skill indices in `tes3.skill` table start from 0.

 **Returns**: